uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_report.rst

 attribute dataset.

 Use the EncodingReport when it is necessary to access the encoded_data attribute of a `Dataset`.
 The encoded_data attribute is an instance of a
-:py:obj:`source.data_model.encoded_data.EncodedData.EncodedData` class.
+:py:obj:`immuneML.data_model.encoded_data.EncodedData.EncodedData` class.
 This report should be used when the data representation first needs to be changed before running the report, either through an existing or a custom encoding (see:
 :ref:`How to add a new encoding`).
 For example, the :ref:`Matches` report represents a RepertoireDataset based on matches to a given reference dataset, and must first be encoded using a :ref:`MatchedSequences`, :ref:`MatchedReceptors` or :ref:`MatchedRegex`.